Posted On29 May 2018

 Keep your head held high

-As you attempt to build a career without a college degree, people around you - even those close to you - will be there to tell you that it's impossible, that you're being impulsive, and that you're not really thinking things through.
+As you attempt to build a career without degree, people around you - even those close to you - will be there to tell you that it's impossible, that you're being impulsive, and that you're not really thinking things through.
 You'll need to silence all the negative voices, hold yourself accountable for your decision, and prove them wrong with your success.
 For sure, you'll face a lot of challenges and even low points as you move forward, but you must overcome.
 Create a plan, focus on the positives, learn from the negatives, and always keep in mind why you chose this particular path in the first place.